alchimya/DoYouREST/README.md

 # DoYouREST
-A ready to use project to develop your REST API.
+A ready to use project to develop your REST API unde NodeJS.

 # What is this?
-You can see this project as a template to develop RESTful services using the NodeJs ecosystem.
+You can see this project as a template to develop RESTful services using the NodeJS ecosystem.
 <br/>
 In a very easy way (though a JSON config file) you can configure: